Blanche of Navarre, Countess of Champagne: Later years

 Since some barons suspected Theobald for having a hand in the death of Louis VIII (in November 1226), Blanche of Castile withdrew his invitation to the coronation of Louis IX and proffered it to Blanche instead.

 Blanche died on 13 March 1229, seven years after the end of her regency, at the age of 52.
 In her will she left 5 marks of gold to the Cathedral of Reims, which was used to build a statue to contain the Holy Milk of the Virgin.
+She was buried at the Cistercian convent of Argensolles.

 After Blanche's death, her brother in retirement remained as King of Navarre and her son Theobald continued as Count of Champagne.
 Their eldest sister, Berengaria of Navarre, Queen of England (widow of Richard the Lionheart), died without issue in 1230, leaving Sancho as the sole surviving child of Sancho VI.
 When he died in 1234, Blanca's son Theobald IV of Champagne was recognized as the next King of Navarre.
-Theobald had married twice during Blanche's lifetime and had one daughter by the time of her death, who was also named Blanche.
+Theobald had married twice during Blanche's lifetime, to Gertrude of Dagsburg, then Agnes of Beaujeu, and had one daughter by the time of her death, who was also named Blanche of Navarre.